The World's Best Coconut Cream Pie Recipe Ever

 Coconut Cream Pie Instructions

-To toast coconut: spread sweetened, flaked coconut over a cookie sheet and put into a 400 degree oven.
+Spread sweetened, flaked coconut over a cookie sheet and put into a 400 degree oven.
 Stir occasionally and shake around until coconut is golden brown.
-Don't walk away (I've burned many, many sheets of coconut walking away.)
+Important Tip: Don't walk away (I've burned many, many sheets of coconut walking away.)
 Cool before using as a topping.

 Beat the cream and sugar together until whipped to soft peaks, spread over the pie.
 Sprinkle with toasted coconut.